XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 deployment.apps "hello-nginx" deleted
 ```

-## <a name='deployment-using-template'></a>Deploy an application using a Pod template
+## <a name='deployment-using-template'></a>Deploy an application using a pod template

-Earlier, we created a container running in a Pod, by creating a deployment using the `kubectl` CLI.
-Instead of creating Pods imperatively, we can also use a Pod template to create them declaratively.
+Earlier, we created a container running in a pod, by creating a deployment using the `kubectl` CLI.
+Instead of creating pods imperatively, we can also use a pod template to create them declaratively.
 This way we can define the desired state (which image, resources, networking, etc.) and Kubernetes will ensure that the required changes are made.

 > If you worked at [Lab 4 - Networking](Lab4-Networking.md) before, you'll see similarities between using the docker CLI (imperative) and the docker-compose CLI (declarative).